OSINTELProject/Rblogdown/content/Daily Rundown/blog-14.md

 A [Business Insider article by Chatham House’s Sanam Vakil](https://www.businessinsider.com/biden-iran-running-out-of-time-to-salvage-nuclear-deal-2021-11?r=US&IR=T) (Senior Research Fellow of MENA) provides a succinct summary of the past few months.

 Frankly, I haven’t found an adequate answer to why a diplomatic agreement has failed to occur this past year.
-The closest thing I’ve come to grasping this is from a Responsible Statecraft report citing Biden’s unwillingness to lift US sanction on Iran.
+The closest thing I’ve come to grasping this is from a Responsible Statecraft report citing Biden’s unwillingness to lift US sanctions on Iran.

 > “But according to both Western and Iranian diplomats involved in the negotiations, the Iranians then lowered their demand and requested a commitment that Biden would simply commit to staying within the deal *for the rest of his own term*, granted that Iran also would remain in compliance.
 According to these sources, the U.S. negotiation team took the matter back to Washington but to the surprise of Tehran and others, the White House was not ready to make such a commitment, citing legal obstacles.
 Instead, it offered changes to the negotiating text that fell short of a legal commitment.”[[1\]](#_ftn1)